tomjadams/scala-workshop/doc/intro/05-circe.md

 1. Parse: Take a string, and turn it into a `Json` instance;
 1. Decode: Take a `Json` instance, and turn it into our class (the type paramater `A` in the above).

 We're using `Either` to represent the notion of failure.
 Whenever we are parsing things that might fail (or making network requests, etc.), we want to respresent the notion of failure in the type system.
-Either has two "sides", a left and a right, by convention these are used for:
+Either has two "sides", a left and a right, by convention, errors are always on the left, and successes are always on the right.

-* Left - the
-* Right -

 Either is called a "disjoint union"; meaning that it is either one, or the other, but never both.
 By contrast, a tuple is a "product", meaning it has both values at the same time.